MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/configuring-the-swift-assembler.md

 > [!NOTE]
 >  After you configure, compile, and deploy a custom pipeline, changes in the configuration require recompiling and redeployment of the custom pipeline.

- For information about creating, building, and deploying custom pipelines, see [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+ For information about creating, building, and deploying custom pipelines, see BizTalk Server Help.

  This section contains: